palumbamboo/se2-groupD/README.md

   We suggest to access with users 1, 7, 8, 9 since more default data are available for those users.

-* For testing some stories (the ones related to the upload of Excel files), some useful files are provided inside the **examples** directory (a specific readme inside that folder is provided).
+* For testing stories related to the upload of Excel files, some useful files are provided inside the **examples** directory (a specific readme inside that folder is provided).

+* For testing stories related to sending an email to the user (creation of internal accounts and enabling access to parents) you need to use MailSpons.
+You need to ask to be invited to the team.
+An email will be sent to your email address with indications for creating a MailSpons account.
+MailSpons can be found at the following link: https://mailspons.com/.
+This happens because we use MailSpons as a SMTP pool, which intercepts the email.
+So the email does not reach the proper destination.
+We used MailSpons in order to use fake email for all the users.

 * How to run the test suite:
     * launch tests with "rails test test/models/nameofclass_test.rb" for model tests